 Terminal cancer: I can help you with making practical choices for your life and support you in preparing for dying, whenever that may be.
 Often this consists of practical issues as well as finding inner peace.

 3. Support for you with emotions and decisions

 I am experienced in support with common cancer related emotions include: fear (of treatment, life, death), loneliness, guilt, anger, loss of self confidence, irritability, stress, depression, hopelessness, relationship problems and suicidal thoughts.

 Family and friends, colleagues and employers also turn to cancer counselling, as they can also find themselves under emotional strain when most of the attention (understandably so) is on the person with cancer.

 In working with you I have four goals:

 - To offer you a safe and non-judgmental space where you can say frankly what is on your mind.

-- To work with you on understanding what things you are good at and what has worked well for you in the past.
+- To work with you on deciding what you want to do and what is good for you.

 Contact me in confidence to see how I may be able to help, or arrange a first meeting.

-You might also be intersted in browsing my articles on cancer and other topics:
+You might also be interested in browsing my articles and videos on coping with cancer feelings and other topics: